kgdunn/pid-book/process-monitoring/process-monitoring.rst

 		-	Use a CUSUM chart.

-		-	A more sensitive monitoring chart for this would be the exponentially weighted moving variance.
-See the course notes for details on this.
+		-	A more sensitive monitoring chart for this would be the exponentially weighted moving variance: MacGregor, J.F. and Harris, T.J., "The Exponentially Weighted Moving Variance", *Journal of Quality Technology*, **25**, p 106-118, 1993.

 		.. figure:: images/boards-monitoring-subgroup-standard-deviation.png
 			:width: 750px